Lighthouses of Chile: Pacific Islands

 - [Sala y Gómez (Salas y Gómez)]

 - 1994.
 Active; focal plane 35 m (115 ft); white flash every 12 s.
 6 m (20 ft) round cylindrical fiberglass tower, colored white with one red horizontal band.
-Eduardo Sorensen's photo is at the top of this page, National Geographic has a view from the sea, and Google has a satellite view.
+Eduardo Sorensen's photo is at the top of this page, National Geographic has a view from the sea, another distant view is available, and Google has a satellite view.
 Sala y Gómez (named for two Spanish sailors) is a tiny island 390 km (242 mi) east northeast of Easter Island.
 The islanders call it Motu Motiro Hiva, and that is also the name of the marine reserve created by Chile in 2010 to protect the island and its surrounding waters.
 The light is at the southern tip of the island.
 Accessible only by boat.
 Site open with proper permits, tower closed.
 Admiralty G1990.

 Archipiélago Juan Fernández Lighthouse